What is GDPR? How does GDPR affect my ecommerce business?

 While browse abandonment emails are fine if your customers have already consented to receive emails from you, or if there is a clearcut case for legitimate interest.

-This is where segmentation proves useful as you can set up separate flows for your EU customers versus the rest of the world.
+This is where segmentation proves useful as you can set up separate flows for your UK and EU customers versus the rest of the world.
 Or you can set up rules to only send browse abandonment emails to customers who have consented to receive them.

-6. Streamline your record deletion process
+6. Streamline your record deletion process to ensure yours lists are compliant

-EU customers have the “right to be forgotten,” which means if they contact you asking you to delete any information you have about them, then you have one month to respond to these requests.
+UK and EU customers have the “right to be forgotten,” which means if they contact you asking you to delete any information you have about them, then you have one month to respond to these requests.

 To keep things slick, you’ll need a clear process to show who looks after GDPR deletion requests within your company.